xitu/gold-miner/TODO1/understanding-service-workers-and-caching-strategies.md

 # Understanding Service Workers and Caching Strategies

-#### This guide will make sure that you understand service workers and know when to use which caching strategy.
+> This guide will make sure that you understand service workers and know when to use which caching strategy.

 ![Photo by [Maksym Zakharyak](https://unsplash.com/photos/6VBRu8jR8to?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/search/photos/workflow?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)](https://cdn-images-1.medium.com/max/10368/1*vMvkVSydVwjeXBOAXDjC5w.jpeg)

 If you have been in the javascript or development world for some time, you must have heard about Service Workers.
 So what are they?
-In simple and plain words, ****it’s a script that browser runs in the background and has whatsoever no relation with web pages or the DOM, and provide out of the box features**. **Some of these features are proxying network requests, push notifications and background sync.
+In simple and plain words, **it’s a script that browser runs in the background and has whatsoever no relation with web pages or the DOM, and provide out of the box features.** Some of these features are proxying network requests, push notifications and background sync.
 Service workers ensure that the user has a rich offline experience.

 You can think of the service worker as someone who sits between the client and server and all the requests that are made to the server pass through the service worker.
 Basically, **a middle man**.
 Since all the request pass through the service worker, it is capable to intercept these requests on the fly.